adrienbaron/twobunnies-workshop/TASKS.md

 Under it, add the code to load the bunnies spritesheet.

 To load the spritesheet in the sprite cache you can take example on the `items` one that is already there.
+You won't see anything change yet in the game as you need to use the sprite (see task 2).

 ℹ️ The file `src/resources.ts` contains a map of the resources paths.